 Krayenhagen realizes how lucky she was.

-“Not everyone is going to have an ER doc and an ICU nurse on them in seconds,” she said to 150 people who attended a recent UCHealth Stop the Bleed training at Colorado State University’s campus.
+“Not everyone is going to have an ER doc and an ICU nurse on them in seconds,” she said to 150 people attending a UCHealth Stop the Bleed training at Colorado State University’s campus.
 “You knowing — taking the time to learn these skills — can save a life.”

 Irvine sure doesn’t need convincing.